OpenSourceJesus/HolyBlender/README.md

 I will accept all contributions.

 # Authors and acknowledgment
-So far only I, Gilead Cosman, have worked on this project.
+So far Brent Hartshorn and I (Gilead Cosman), have worked on this project.

 # License
 MIT License